 Why do you need an Accessibility Statement?

 The need to integrate accessibility into an organization’s process of web design and development can’t be overstated- see Accessible Web Design & Development: [Doing It Right].
 While the primary driver for some organizations adopting accessibility could be compliance with regulations (such as 508 compliance), there are good incentives for innovative organizations that can utilize the opportunity to demonstrate the organization’s commitment to the different communities of web users.
-The benefits of web accessibility have been addressed in a separate article – Disabled Access and All Access: Benefits of Web Accessibility.
-We can deduce the importance of having an accessibility statement from its features.
-Some notable ones include:
+Some notable benefits of having an accessibility statement include:

 - To show the organization’s commitment to accessibility and social responsibility of making the website and app available to everyone.